noelmcloughlin/iot-edge-stepping-stones/thingspeak/README.rst

-Use ThingSpeak to collect and analyize data from your devices.
+Use ThingSpeak to collect and write temperature data from your device.

 Software, Hardware
 ===================